Event and Project Policy

 All National Heritage Week organisers must support the stated objectives of National Heritage Week.

-All projects must demonstrate the following:
+All events and projects must demonstrate the following:

-- Build on existing resources / networks: consider drawing on the resources or expertise of relevant organisations or networks to inform your project, for example the Oral History Network, Birdwatch Ireland, the Irish Peatland Conservation Council, or the Irish Traditional Music Archive.
+- Build on existing resources / networks: Consider drawing on the resources or expertise of relevant organisations or networks to inform your project, for example the Oral History Network, Birdwatch Ireland, the Irish Peatland Conservation Council, or the Irish Traditional Music Archive.

 The Heritage Council reserves the right not to list projects on the Heritage Week website that do not meet the objectives of National Heritage Week.

 If you have any questions about this policy please contact email@example.com.